How Gaming Studios Are Valued

 A small set of studios have built AAA-quality live-service games with sustained engagement (Riot's League / Valorant, Epic's Fortnite, Bungie's Destiny lineage, Hi-Rez's SMITE).
 These trade at a meaningful premium because they combine the production values of premium games with the recurring revenue of mobile.

-Comp set: Activision (taken private by Microsoft at $69B, ~7x revenue) defined the ceiling; Take-Two's acquisition of Zynga at ~5x revenue ($12.7B); Microsoft's ZeniMax at ~5-6x; Embracer's pre-collapse rollups at 1-3x.
+Comp set: Activision (taken private by Microsoft at $69B, ~a revenue multiple) defined the ceiling; Take-Two's acquisition of Zynga at ~a revenue multiple ($12.7B); Microsoft's ZeniMax at ~5-6x; Embracer's pre-collapse rollups at 1-3x.
 The Microsoft / Activision deal genuinely reset what strategics will pay for live-service engagement.

 For private companies in this range, recent comps include Saudi PIF's investments in Scopely (~$5B), Embracer's acquisition of Asmodee, and Tencent's minority and majority stakes across the global studio map.
 PIF and Tencent are the deepest-pocket buyers and have repeatedly paid above strategic comps.